Creationism and Evolution; An Open Letter to a Misleadingly Quote-mining Minister

 I hope you will disabuse your congregation of the error that you have, no doubt I unknowingly, helped propagate, and I undertake to publicise any reply you make as extensively as I am publicising this letter.

 The actual words are: “It is not possible to be human (or humanist, rightly understood) without being saved into humanity by the God Who gave Himself for us in Jesus Christ.”
 It has occurred to me, since sending this piece to the Reverend, that he may be a Universalist who believes I have been saved despite my lack of belief, but I do not think this likely.

-Posted on March 1, 2014, in Charles Darwin, Creationism, Darwin autobiography, Evolution in general, Human evolution, Religion, Scotland and tagged Creationism, D.M.S.
+Posted on March 1, 2014, in Charles Darwin, Creationism, Darwin autobiography, Religion, Scotland and tagged Creationism, D.M.S.
 Watson, Evolution, Humanism, quote mining, Tron.
 Bookmark the permalink.
 8 Comments.